Hong Kong–Thailand relations: Commercial and social

-Incidences
+Incidents

-Thaksin Shinawatra was Thai exiled former prime minister.
+Thaksin Shinawatra was a Thai exiled former prime minister.
 He was overthrown in the 2006 Thai coup d'état on 19 September 2006.
-Afterward, he was in a self-imposed exile.
+Afterwards, he was in a self-imposed exile.
 Thai politicians fly to Hong Kong regularly to meet with Thaksin Shinawatra since his exile.

-In the Causeway Bay Books disappearances, Hong Kong bookseller, Gui Minhai was taken away from his home in Pattaya, Thailand by an unknown man on 17 October 2015 and later reappeared in China as a defendant.
-Speculations suggested that the Thai government was under Chinese pressure for allowing the kidnap against Hong Kong liberalist happened in Thailand.
-The Guardian noted that the military junta was becoming increasingly accommodating to Chinese demands, observed that the Thais had done little to advance the case.
+In the Causeway Bay Books disappearances, a Hong Kong bookseller, Gui Minhai, was taken from his home in Pattaya, Thailand, by an unknown man on 17 October 2015 and later reappeared in China as a defendant.
+Speculation suggested that the Thai government was under Chinese pressure to allow the kidnap of a Hong Kong liberal to happen in Thailand.
+The Guardian noted that the military junta was becoming increasingly accommodating to Chinese demands, observing that the Thai government had done little to advance the case.

-On 5 October 2016, Hong Kong pro-democratic activist Joshua Wong was barred from entering Thailand and deported.
-He had been invited by Thai student activist Netiwit Chotiphatphaisal to address students at Chulalongkorn University to mark the 40th anniversary of the Thammasat University massacre in 1976.
+On 5 October 2016, a Hong Kong pro-democracy activist, Joshua Wong, was barred from entering Thailand and deported.
+He had been invited by a Thai student activist, Netiwit Chotiphatphaisal, to address students at Chulalongkorn University to mark the 40th anniversary of the Thammasat University massacre in 1976.
 Wong said there had been no explanation for his detention.
 Thai officials admitted pressure from the Chinese government.
-Protest to the Royal Thai Consulate-General in Hong Kong was observed.
-30 Hong Kong Legislative Councillors demanded explanation and apology from the Thai government.
+Protests were made to the Royal Thai Consulate-General in Hong Kong: 30 Hong Kong Legislative Councillors demanded an explanation and apology from the Thai government.

-On 27 April 2017, Hong Kong Chief Executive CY Leung met Thai Deputy Prime Minister Somkid Jatusripitak at Government House, Hong Kong.
+On 27 April 2017, the Hong Kong Chief Executive, CY Leung, met the Thai Deputy Prime Minister, Somkid Jatusripitak, at Government House, Hong Kong.
 They exchanged views on Hong Kong's free trade agreement negotiations with the Association of Southeast Asian Nations.

 On 4 August 2017, the newly elected Chief Executive of Hong Kong, Carrie Lam, visited Thailand and paid her respects to the late King of Thailand.